Office Furniture FAQ

 What is Benching?

-What is the difference between Benching & Cubicles?
+What is the difference between Benching and Cubicles?

 As a general overview, cubicles are panel-based workstations that provide the most privacy from other employees; benching has either no or minimal panels and provides an open-style row of desks meant to encourage collaboration.